From concept to production

 Information is the key to a successfully developed project.

 The initial briefing will focus on the products intended application whilst considering both it’s mechanical and financial viability.
 A variety of suitable polymers will be critiqued and any tooling alternatives explored.

 The conclusion of the concept stage will include an overall project cost estimation.

-All projects hinge on a well thought out design.
+All projects hinge on a well thought out product design.